Learn about ...

-Academic operations, including research and clinical trials, are continuing with appropriate measures to protect the health of the community, including limitations to gatherings of less than five individuals, social distancing practices such as virtual classes, lectures, symposiums, and events.
+Academic operations, including research and clinical trials, are continuing with appropriate measures to protect the health of the community, including limitations to gatherings of less than 10 individuals, social distancing practices such as virtual classes, lectures, symposiums, and events.

-In addition, UTSW is limiting exposure of our employees to gatherings in the community of less than five individuals to help preserve our health care workforce so we can serve the medical needs of our community.
+In addition, UTSW is limiting exposure of our employees to gatherings in the community of less than 10 individuals to help preserve our health care workforce so we can serve the medical needs of our community.

 Departments with visitors arriving for employment can continue to onboard these visitors post-quarantine.